Please be prepared to wear a face mask while visiting Silver Lake Bog, particularly when passing other visitors on the boardwalk.

 With a 200-foot bluff overlooking Silver Lake, the Silver Lake Bog Preserve provides spectacular views.
 The 98-acre preserve contains a wide variety of habitats, including a black spruce-tamarack bog, northern white cedar swamp, a hemlock-northern hardwood forest, and a pine ridge.

-The half-mile boardwalk provides access for people of all ages and abilities to get a closer look at the diversity of plants, such as sphagnum moss, evergreen leaves, pitcher plans, ferns, and wildflowers, that make up the understory of forest floor beneath the cedars, black spruce and tamaracks.
+The half-mile boardwalk provides access to get a closer look at the diversity of plants, such as sphagnum moss, evergreen leaves, pitcher plans, ferns, and wildflowers, that make up the understory of forest floor beneath the cedars, black spruce and tamaracks.

 As you walk along the boardwalk or up the trail to the bluffs, you will observe distinct changes in the vegetation as the elevation and the soil moisture increase or decrease.
 When the trail ascends into a northern hardwood forest, look for a variety of mosses, liverworts and saxifrages surrounding the nearby stream.
 After a 200 feet climb in elevation to the bluff you will be reward with a stunning view of Silver Lake and Whiteface.